 All training providers are required to participate in accreditation, review, monitoring, evaluation and reporting processes, according to ACRRM and RACGP standards.
 RACGP and ACRRM have designed a single process that allows for concurrent accreditation of training providers by both colleges against their own College’s standards.

 Bi-College accreditation of each of the training providers is jointly conducted by RACGP and ACRRM who share all aspects of the workload and responsibility.
 The Bi-College Accreditation Program aims to ensure that training providers are providing programs that are educationally relevant, purposeful for all stakeholders, and meet both Colleges’ specialist medical training standards.
 Should you have any questions/concerns or comments relating to the Bi-College RTP Accreditation program, please email.

 Bi College RTP Accreditation Program Guidelines

-View the Bi-College RTP Accreditation Program Guidelines
+The Bi-College RTP Accreditation Program Guidelines are currently under review.